Wildfire Evacuation Plan

 □ Three Rivers Airport - west end of SW Airfield Ln.
 (Click for Map)

-During a wildfire, it will likely be dark, smoky, windy, dry and hot.
+During a wildfire, it will likely be dark, smokey, windy, dry and hot.
 There may be burning embers being blown about, no power, no landline phone service.
 Remember, there is nothing you own worth your life!
 Please evacuate immediately when asked by fire or law enforcement officials.
 If you are concerned, don’t wait to be asked to leave.
 Drive slowly, turn on your vehicle headlights and stay as far to the right side of the road as possible.